vuw-research-computing/raapoi-docs/docs/partitions.md

 __NOTE:__ Please do not schedule jobs of less than 125GB of memory on the bigmem partition.

-* Bigmem nodes available: 5 (4x512G, 1x1000G)
+* Bigmem nodes available: 4 (4x1024G ram)
-* Maximum CPU available per task: 48
+* Maximum CPU available per task: 128
-* Maximum memory available per task: 1 TB (Note: maximum CPU for 1 TB is 40)
+* Maximum memory available per task: 1 TB
+* Optimal cpu/mem ratio: 1 cpu/8G ram - note jobs here often use much more ram than this.
+* Minimum allocated cpus: 1 - These cpus are not currently SMT enabled.
 * Maximum Runtime: 10 days

 ### Partition: parallel